honqiang/pyqt5test/README.md

 # pyqt5test
-Show Data Into QTableWidget From Database.
+Show Data Into QTableWidget From postgresql.